SeamlessDistribution/SeamlessDistribution.github.io/index.md

 description: News and examples for SEQR cashregister integrations
 ---

-**Paying with SEQR is super easy and getting paid is almost as easy with our integration** Contact integrations @ seamless . se for help or finally getting payments though for real.
+**Paying with SEQR is super easy and getting paid is almost as easy with our integration.**
+Contact integrations @ seamless . se for help or finally getting payments though for real.

 <div class="boxes">